Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Simulated Testing

 For each section on each page, I tested various screen sizes in the development environment.
-Using the Google Developer tools I tested the responsiveness throughout the development process.
-I updated the code as I tested, noting anything that appeared irregular or out of sync with the layout of the page.
+Using the Google Developer tools, I tested the responsiveness throughout the development process.
+I updated the code as I tested, noting anything that appeared irregular or out of sync with the page’s layout.

 Tested with Chrome DevTools using profiles for with screen sizes: